 Flavorful brisket is an ideal candidate for oven braising.
-Serve it with its sauce the first night and then use the rest of it for making sandwiches, pasta or a savory shepherd's pie.
+Serve it with its sauce the first night and then use the rest of it for making sandwiches or pasta.

 - 1 beef brisket, about 5 lb., trimmed of excess fat